futurepaul/bdk-cli-tutorial/README.md

 Output descriptors, as [defined by Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) (I'm not sure why there isn't a BIP for this), are a simple language for describing a collection of output scripts.

-Here's how they're explained in the `rust-miniscript` documentation (BDK relies on rust-miniscript for parsing, serializing, and operating on descriptors):
+Here's how they're explained in the `rust-miniscript` documentation (BDK relies on rust-miniscript for parsing, serializing, and operating on descriptors. rust-miniscript also implements [Miniscript](http://bitcoin.sipa.be/miniscript/), a simple scripting language that compiles to Bitcoin Script, but we won't be getting into that here):

 > While spending policies in Bitcoin are entirely defined by Script; there are multiple ways of embedding these Scripts in transaction outputs; for example, P2SH or Segwit v0.
 These different embeddings are expressed by Output Descriptors, [which are described here](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).